Ian-Matthew/Chat-App/README.md

 The main goal was to build a chat app with various user stories as part of a group challenge.
 For multiple reasons, the thought of building a chat app wasn't super interesting; after all, they all do the same thing.

 So, what would make mine different?
-I do that know all of the messaging apps I use (slack, discord, WhatsApp, etc.) focus all their energy on humans and completely miss the horse market.
+I do that know all of the messaging apps I use (slack, discord, WhatsApp, etc.) focus all their energy on humans and **completely miss the horse market**.

 I've always had a soft spot for absurd comedy, and the thought of a messaging app built for horses was **very** intriguing to me.
 It's a dumb idea -- and taking a dumb idea seriously is always a delight.
 I think for all the wonderful things and innovation on the internet, we don't use it as a platform for comedy or sketches nearly enough.